delvedor/find-my-way/README.md

 })
 ```

-You can assign a `buildPrettyPrint` function to sanitize a route's `store` object to use with the `prettyPrint` functions.
+You can assign a `buildPrettyMeta` function to sanitize a route's `store` object to use with the `prettyPrint` functions.
 This function should accept a single object and return an object.

 ```js